 Generally, dogs should drink an amount of water equal to about two and a half times the amount food that they eat.
 If they start to drink more than that, owners should get to a vet and not just assume their dogs are hot.

 If your dog is drinking excessive amounts of water, then it’s important that you get them checked out by a veterinarian who can find the underlying cause and prescribe treatment.
 Here’s what you should know about the symptoms, causes, and treatments for polydipsia in dogs.

 Symptoms Of Polydipsia In Dogs

-A general guideline is that dogs should drink 2.5 pounds of water for every pound of food they eat.
+A general guideline is that dogs should drink two and a half pounds of water for every one pound of food they eat.
 This amount can vary quite a bit, so it is important to take notice of how much water your dog drinks normally when there are no medical issues present and establish a baseline.

 Causes Of Polydipsia In Dogs

 There are several possible causes of polydipsia in dogs.
 Several medical conditions can cause excessive thirst, including kidney disease, liver failure, diabetes, hypercalcemia, tumors, thyroid problems, hormone disorders, or electrolyte deficiencies.

 Dehydration, of course, is another possible cause of polydipsia, though dehydration is also sometimes a symptom of a medical condition.

 Low protein diets can cause polydipsia, as can exposure to medication, such as diuretics or steroids.
 There are also congenital conditions, present at birth, that may cause polydipsia.